-In accordance with Section 21 of the Residential Institutions Redress Act, 2002, the Board has established a free, confidential and independent financial management service which is available to all award recipients.
-Its purpose is to give advice which is general in nature, covering the options open to award recipients, but not directing them to named financial institutions or brokers.
+In accordance with Section 21 of the Residential Institutions Redress Act, 2002, the Board established a free, confidential and independent financial management service which was available to all award recipients.
+Its purpose was to give advice which was general in nature, covering the options open to award recipients, but not directing them to named financial institutions or brokers.

 The Board appointed the Money Advice and Budgeting Service (MABS) to operate this service in 2004.
 MABS is a locally-based independent information and advice provider which has been in general operation since 1992 and more details about it are available on its website: www.mabs.ie.
-The Redress Board scheme is separate from MABS usual advice services.
-The Board provides contact details for MABS to all applicants who accept their award.
+The Redress Board scheme was separate from MABS usual advice services.
+The Board provided contact details for MABS to all applicants who accepted their award.